Temporary Work Permits for Entrepreneurs

 With their innovative ideas and unique business expertise, entrepreneurial foreign workers help the Canadian economy to grow.

-Several Canadian permanent resident immigration programs target entrepreneurs, but the process can be longer than it would otherwise be for a temporary period in Canada.
+Several Canadian permanent resident immigration programs target entrepreneurs, but the process can take longer than it would otherwise be for a temporary stay in Canada.
 For this reason, many entrepreneurs first enter Canada by obtaining a temporary work permit.
-Due to many of Canada’s economic immigration programs value Canadian work experience, entrepreneurs with such experience can leverage this in support of their candidacy or application for Canadian permanent resident status.
+Due to the fact that many of Canada’s economic immigration programs value Canadian work experience, entrepreneurs with such experience can leverage this in support of their candidacy or application for Canadian permanent resident status.

-Below is an overview of the Canadian work permit options available to entrepreneurs.
+Below is an overview of the Canadian LMIA exempt work permit options available to entrepreneurs.

 While the NAFTA Investor work permit is only available to citizens of the U.S. and Mexico, other types of entrepreneurial work permits have no such citizenship restrictions.

-Entrepreneurs who plan to continue to operate an existing foreign business while also expanding into Canada may qualify for an Intra-Company Transferee work permit.
+Entrepreneurs who plan to continue to operate an existing foreign business while also expanding into Canada may qualify for an Intra-Company Transfer work permit.
 The Intra-Company Transfer program is primarily used by multinational corporations to move management and key staff between branches, but it can also be well suited for entrepreneurs wanting to establish a new business in Canada.

 - The new Canadian business must pass a viability test, which can be achieved by providing financial information, evidence that physical premises have been secured, and a business plan that provides for the hire of at least one Canadian citizen or permanent resident during the first year of operations.

-- The foreign company and the Canadian businesses must have common ownership.
-Specifically, the two companies must have a parent-branch, parent-subsidiary, or affiliate relationship.
+- The foreign company and the Canadian businesses must be related in terms of their ownership structure.
+Specifically, the two companies must have either a parent-branch, parent-subsidiary, or affiliate relationship.

 Other work permit options for business owners